machinable-org/machinable/docs/guide/README.md

 # About

-Machine learning code can be hard to manage.
-Research often starts with hacking a model prototype in an improvised setup that grows in complexity over time.
-Configuration options and hyperparameters diffuse through the code base and continued changes can feel increasingly brittle.
-Often, technical debt takes its toll when modifications take an unreasonably long time due to poor structure and lack of modularity.

-**machinable** provides an alternative approach.
+**machinable** provides a system to manage configuration of machine learning projects more effectively.
 Using straight-forward conventions and a powerful configuration engine, it can help structure your projects in a principled way so you can move quickly while enabling reuse and collaboration.

 ## Features